 2. LEGEND SANDY Tough Stuffed Chew Large Dog Toy

-- Reinforced for large dogs
+- Reinforced for rough play

 - Squeaker and crinkle sounds